oyiakoumis/poco/guide_for_frontend.md

 ## User Experience Considerations

+1. **Conversation Management**: Use the conversation endpoints to create and manage conversation threads.
+Each conversation can have multiple messages.

-1. **Message Threading**: Maintain conversation history in the UI and send the `thread_id` with each request.
+2. **Message Threading**: Maintain conversation history in the UI and send both the `conversation_id` and `thread_id` with each request.

+3. **Streaming Responses**: Implement support for Server-Sent Events (SSE) to handle streaming responses from the chat endpoint.

-2. **Loading States**: Show appropriate loading indicators while waiting for responses.
+4. **Loading States**: Show appropriate loading indicators while waiting for responses.

-3. **Error Handling**: Implement graceful error handling for network issues or unexpected response formats.
+5. **Error Handling**: Implement graceful error handling for network issues or unexpected response formats.

-4. **Input Interface**: Create a chat-like interface with a text input that supports natural language queries.
+6. **Input Interface**: Create a chat-like interface with a text input that supports natural language queries.

-5. **Component Combinations**: The system often returns multiple components in a single response (e.g., a markdown introduction followed by a table).
+7. **Component Combinations**: The system often returns multiple components in a single response (e.g., a markdown introduction followed by a table).
 Your UI should handle these combinations elegantly.

 ## Example User Interactions